Why Choose an Industrial Browser for Your Mobile Applications?

 2. Industrial label printers

-Industrial printers serve harsh and demanding use environments such as production floors, where the printer must be able to withstand dust and particles, as well as high use.
+An industrial label printer serves in harsh and demanding use environments such as production floors, where the industrial printer must be able to withstand dust and particles, as well as high use.
 Industrial printers may run as fast as 12 or 14 ips (inches per second), making this a necessary choice for high-volume label generation.
 Options are available in thermal transfer and direct thermal, although thermal transfer is more common.
 Some industrial label printers offer a label verifier, which can confirm that each label generated has a readable barcode.
 This is necessary for applications where non-readable labels are not acceptable (for example, the company may be hit with chargebacks from larger retails for non-conforming labels).
 Industrial printers require more desk or counter space, so take that into consideration.

 3. Mobile printers for labels and receipts

 Do you need to generate labels or receipts while on the go?
-Then mobile printers are the best choice.
+Then a mobile label printer is the best choice.
 These are smaller, battery-powered printers, typically employing a direct thermal process.
 The focus is on mobility and relatively light weight.
-Most mobile printers use a direct thermal process, but we have specialty label materials which allows you achieve thermal transfer results from a direct thermal printer.
+Most mobile printers use a direct thermal printing process, but we have specialty printed label materials which allow you achieve thermal transfer results from a direct thermal printer.

 4. RFID printers